 When a level of 0dbu is measured on the input side of the 9:1 transformer then a level of -19db is measured on the output.

 The 2:1 transformer has just over13db less loss than the 9:1.
 This allows us to decrease the gain of the first stage by 14db and allows the use of a medium mu FET to be used instead of the high gain 2N3819 in the U87.
+This increases the headroom and reduces the signal to noise ratio.

+The U47fet can deliver a final output from the microphone of -5.5dbv before the onset of distortion.
 The CM47fet can deliver a final output from the microphone of 0dbv before the onset of distortion.
 This is nearly 6db better than the U47fet.

 The shootout mic positioning (above)